phaze-the-dumb/dnsv3/README.md

 node addUser.js <username>
 ```

-# Building yourself

 The client side interface is bundled with browserify
 ```bash
 # Bundling with browserify
 browserify ./assets/js/main.js -o ./assets/js/bundle.js
 ```

-The rest is run with bun as shown above